svilen-ivanov/gradle-bootstrap/README.md

 There are 2 tasks that packge the whole project as self-executable JAR:

-* {{gradle fatCapsule}} - creates an executable JAR with all dependent JARs included:
+* ``gradle fatCapsule`` - creates an executable JAR with all dependent JARs included:

 ```
 $ gradle fatCapsule